NEET registration last date 2026: Know how to apply at neet.nta.nic.in

-The National Eligibility cum Entrance Test (NEET UG 2026) registration last date is March 8.
-The candidates who wish to apply for NEET UG 2026 can do so on the official website - neet.nta.nic.in.
+The National Eligibility cum Entrance Test (NEET UG 2026) registration which was scheduled to be closed on March 8, has now been extended.
+The last date to apply for NEET UG is March 11, the candidates can apply for NEET UG on the official website - neet.nta.nic.in.

 To apply, candidates need to visit the official website - neet.nta.nic.in and click on NEET application process link.
 Enter details in the NEET application form and upload required documents.
 Pay NEET UG application fee and click on submit.
 Save NEET UG application form PDF and take a print out.